tbadams45/decision-tree/phases/phase2/phase2.md

 in climate** (e.g. temperature, precipitation, or other climatic variables).
-Focusing our attention on streamflow allows us to avoid having to create a hydrologic model before we conduct a sensitivity analysis, which saves significant time at this stage.
-Because climate and streamflow are often tightly linked, we can safely use sensitivity to streamflow as a proxy for sensitivity to climate.
+Focusing our attention on streamflow allows us to avoid having to create a hydrologic model before we conduct a sensitivity analysis, which saves significant time in this phase.
+Furthermore, because climate and streamflow are often tightly linked, we can safely use sensitivity to streamflow as a proxy for sensitivity to climate.

 Next, we must **determine what it means to have a successful project**.
 In Phase 2, this requires choosing a performance metric that we will use to evaluate project outcomes.
-This could be the NPV of the project, its reliability or safe yield, or anything else.
+This metric could be NPV, reliability, safe yield, or any other metric deemed relevant to the project at hand.

 After choosing a performance metric, we must **choose other key, non-climatic factors to evaluate in addition to streamflow**.
 This will